AVEVA/CONNECT-data-services-developer-docs/content/analytics/data-views/data-view-data-type-conversion.md

 # Data view data type conversion

-When requesting a data view that includes multiple data types in a single column by [linking data fields](xref:data-view-link-fields), the data view will:
+When requesting a data view that includes multiple data types in a single column, the data view will:

 1. Convert two or more SDS data types into a compatible SDS data type wide enough to accommodate all types without losing information.

-    **Note:** This SDS data type conversion occurs for all data view output formats, not only Parquet.
+This conversion occurs to accommodate the strongly-typed data in the Parquet format.

 1. When requesting a data view in the Parquet format, an additional conversion takes place.
 The compatible SDS data type referenced in step 1 is converted to a Parquet data type.
-This conversion occurs to accommodate the strongly-typed data in the Parquet format.
+This conversion occurs because the Parquet format does not support all data types natively.

 ## SDS data type conversion

 When requesting a data view that includes multiple data types in a single column, the data view will convert two or more SDS data types into a compatible SDS data type wide enough to accommodate all types without losing information.
+This conversion occurs to accommodate the strongly-typed data in the Parquet format.

 The following table lists the resulting SDS data type when two are converted: